brimdata/zed/docs/tutorials/zq-primer.md

 * explore messy and confusing JSON data using shaping and sampling,
 * transform JSON data in ad hoc ways, and
-* develop transform logic for hitting APIs like the GitHub API to produce clean data for analysis by `zq` or even export into other systems or for test.
+* develop transform logic for hitting APIs like the GitHub API to produce clean data for analysis by `zq` or even export into other systems or for testing.

 If you'd like to learn more, feel free to read through the [language docs](../zq/language.md) in depth